yarentopgun/HUBBM204/README.md

 # HUBBM204
-My repository for Hacettepe University BBM204 course.
+My repository for Hacettepe University BBM204 Algorithms Software Practicum course.
 Quizzes and Assignments with PDF files and codes.